tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 ---

-### All the code used in this solution can be found here: https://github.com/tuxnam/Azure-AKS-Incident-Response.
+<h4 style="color:#2e7bcf;">All the code used in this solution can be found here: https://github.com/tuxnam/Azure-AKS-Incident-Response.</h4>